-This is the perfect solution for those replacing an old electric shower as its footprint has been designed to cover existing installations, matching the electric and water inlets, as well as the fixing holes, providing the old model is from a UK brand.
+This a great solution for anyone looking for a replacement electric shower as its footprint has been designed to cover existing installations, matching the electric and water inlets, as well as the fixing holes, providing the old model is from a UK brand.

 The digital display and touch-button power make using the shower a breeze, whilst the warm-up function features a flashing light that indicates when the desired temperature has been reached — ideal for chilly mornings.

 This is a shower that has a temperature stabilising device although professional installation will ensure this.

 Safety devices such as the thermal cut out and pressure relief should reassure those with young children, and the built-in soap tray and integral hose retainer are handy extras.

 Seriously stylish dual-head electric shower